 Basic mapping applications

-The National Atlas USGS tool creates multi-layered maps incorporating a wide variety of social and environmental/geological data.
+The National Map Viewer USGS tool creates multi-layered maps incorporating a wide variety of social and environmental/geological data.
 Maps can be emailed, printed, or saved.
-Scheduled to merge with "My National Map" in September 2014.

 Mapping the Measure of America allows state- and county-level mapping of demographic, health, education, income, and security data.
 A project of the Social Science Research Council.